-13.1 During the pool matches:
+- 13.1 During the pool matches: - a A team either disqualified or refusing to play or failing to complete a match is deemed to have withdrawn from the competition. - b If a team so withdraws from the competition: - i any matches it has played until then, as well as all the matches it has still to play, will be recorded as a 5 0 loss; - ii that team will be disqualified and will not be ranked in the competition; - iii the pool points table and ranking table will be adjusted accordingly for all teams;

-- a A team either disqualified or refusing to play or failing to complete a match is deemed to have withdrawn from the competition. - b If a team so withdraws from the competition: - i any matches it has played until then, as well as all the matches it has still to play, will be recorded as a 5 0 loss; - ii that team will be disqualified and will not be ranked in the competition; - iii the pool points table and ranking table will be adjusted accordingly for all teams; - iv the team will not be entitled to any FIH World Ranking points for the competition; - v statistics for the team and individual player scoring statistics will be removed for all matches in which a team has been disqualified or has failed to play.
+iv statistics for the team and individual player scoring statistics will be removed for all matches in which a team has been disqualified or has failed to play.